vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 It is a task for the historian to trace how the steps in which the importation of western astronomical knowledge took place for the Siddhāntas, which incorporate this knowledge and are all a few centuries later, and many of them bear no date. .

-A good point d'appui for discussion is Vardhamihira's Panca Siddhantikā.; for Varahamihira's date is known.
+A good point d'appui for discussion is Vardhamihira's Panca Siddhāntikā.; for Varahamihira's date is known.
 He died in 587 A.D., in ripe old age so he must have written his book about 550 A.D.
 This is a compendium reviewing the knowledge contained in the five Siddhāntas which were current at his time.
 These were regarded as 'Apauruṣeya' or "knowledge revealed by gods or mythical persons”.

 Translation: The' objective (artha) eludes the foolish man (balam) who enquires too much from the 'stars.
 The objective should be the nakṣatra of the